nextcloud/desktop/doc/building.rst

    for ``-in``, use the URL to the time stamping server provided by your CA along with the Authenticode certificate.
 Alternatively, you may use the official Microsoft ``signtool`` utility on Microsoft Windows.

+   If you're familiar with docker, you can use the version of ``osslsigncode`` that is part of the docker image.

 .. _generic-build-instructions: